How to Measure Your Kitchen

 - Take pictures!
 Pictures are not only worth a thousand words, but can also help us get a better feel for the space and identify any potential gross mis-measurements.

 - Download and complete our cabinet design worksheet.

 Email your layout and completed worksheet to email@example.com or bring them in to our showroom located at 2710 Yakima Ave Tacoma, WA 98409

 Want us to measure for you?
 Have one of our professional designers measure your space.
 The $250.00 fee can be applied towards your cabinet order.
-You will receive a copy of the measurements.
 Call or email us to schedule your measurement.